cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/binding-and-validate.md

 date: 2022-06-21
 weight: 8
 keywords: ["Binding and validate", "go-tagexpr", "tag", "Parameter binding precedence"]
-description: The parameter binding and validation related functions and usage supported by Hertz.
+description: "The parameter binding and validation related functions and usage supported by Hertz."
 ---

 ## Usage